admin-ch/CovidCertificate-Apidoc/README.md

 - **countryOfTest**: the country in which the covid certificate owner has been tested.
   - Format: string (2 chars according to ISO 3166 Country Codes).
   - Example: "CH" (for switzerland).

+#### Specific antibody data

+##### antibodyInfo

+array containing the antibody certificate data.
+  There must be exactly one element containing the data of the positive serology test.

+##### antibody certificate data

+object containing the following fields.
+All fields are mandatory.

+- **sampleDate**: date when the sample collection for the serology test was known that led to positive test obtained through a procedure established by a public health authority.
+  - Format: ISO 8601 date without time.
+  - Example: "2021-10-03"
+- **testingCentreOrFacility**: name of testing centre or facility.
+  - Format: string, maxLength: 50 CHAR.
+  - Example: "Walk-in-Lyss AG"

 ### Response - Covid certificate